-When it involves working in an office or other professional setting, etiquette matters.
+When it involves working in an office or other professional setting, etiquette matters a lot.
 How you present yourself and interact with those around you—whether your co-workers, supervisors, or direct reports—speaks to who you’re as an individual and as a member of the team, and may directly influence the trajectory of your career.

-How does one present yourself to others within the workplace matters?
+How do you present yourself to others within the workplace matters.
 Setting a professional tone is vital to building new relationships and confirming you have a positive, successful experience in the workplace.

 - Make a Good First Impression: People often form impressions about others within seconds, so it’s important to ensure you present yourself as a professional.
 Be aware of your visual communication and the way others may perceive it.
 A good rule is to stand straight, maintain eye contact, and wear a smile!
 Make sure you recognize the workplace code and oﬃce policies before time.
 Arrive on time and be prepared for important meetings.

 - Avoid Gossip: How you treat people says tons about you.
 Don’t make value judgments on people’s importance within the workplace or speak negatively about your co-workers, albeit you ﬁnd yourself upset over a particular situation.
 Be mindful about how you interact together with your supervisor(s), peers, and subordinates also.

 - Communication is Key: Communication is an important part of workplace etiquette.
 It’s not what you say, but how you say that counts, so be mindful of how you communicate with your colleagues in meetings and one-on-one conversations.
 In regards to email, make certain your correspondence in and out of the doors of your workplace is written clearly and free from spelling errors.
 Remember, email may be a permanent record of any conversation.